-72. To this one may add the unaccomplished endeavours of the UN General Assembly Special Sessions on Disarmament.
-Of the three Special Sessions held so far (in 1978, Tenth Special Session; in 1982, Twelfth Special Session; and in 1988, Fifteenth Special Session)52, the first one appears to have been the most significant one so far.
+70. To this one may add the unaccomplished endeavours of the UN General Assembly Special Sessions on Disarmament.
+Of the three Special Sessions held so far (in 1978, Tenth Special Session; in 1982, Twelfth Special Session; and in 1988, Fifteenth Special Session)46, the first one appears to have been the most significant one so far.
 The Final Document adopted unanimously (without a vote) by the First Special Session on Disarmament sets up a programme of action on disarmament and the corresponding mechanism in its current form.
+In the present case before the ICJ, the Marshall Islands refers to this document in its Memorial, singling out its relevance for the interpretation of Article VI of the NPT and the corresponding customary international law obligation of nuclear disarmament (paras.
+129-132).

-73. That Final Document of the first General Assembly Special Session on Disarmament (1978) addresses nuclear disarmament in its distinct aspects.
-In this respect, the General Assembly begins by observing that

-49 Those 44 States, named in Annex 2, participated in the CTBT negotiations at the Conference on Disarmament, from 1994 to 1996, and possessed nuclear reactors at that time the accumulation of nuclear weapons constitutes a threat to the future of humankind (Final Doc., para.
-1)53, in effect "the greatest danger" to humankind and to "the survival of civilization" (ibid., para.
+71. That Final Document of the first General Assembly Special Session on Disarmament (1978) addresses nuclear disarmament in its distinct aspects.
+In this respect, the General Assembly begins by observing that the accumulation of nuclear weapons constitutes a threat to the future of humankind (para.
+1), in effect "the greatest danger" to humankind and to "the survival of civilization" (para.
 47).
-It adds that the arms race, particularly in its nuclear aspect, is incompatible with the principles enshrined in the United Nations Charter (ibid., para.
+It adds that the arms race, particularly in its nuclear aspect, is incompatible with the principles enshrined in the United Nations Charter (para.
 12).
-In its view, the most effective guarantee against the dangers of nuclear war is the complete elimination of nuclear weapons (ibid., paras.
-8 and 56).
+In its view, the most effective guarantee against the dangers of nuclear war is the complete elimination of nuclear weapons (paras.
+8 and 56)47.